Neptune's Brood: Fictional universe

-The setting of Saturn's Children was our solar system.
-Homo sapiens were extinct, and all the characters were androids.
-In Neptune's Brood, set in AD 7000, Homo sapiens have been resurrected three times, but remain insignificant and are known as the "Fragile".
+The setting of Saturn's Children is the Solar System.
+Homo sapiens is extinct, and all the characters are androids.
+In Neptune's Brood, set in AD 7000, Homo sapiens has been resurrected three times, but remains insignificant and is known as the "Fragile".
 In the novel, "humanity" is used for the "mechanocyte"-based metahuman successor life forms, vastly improved over the original androids.

 The setting of Neptune's Brood is the part of the galaxy that has since been colonized with slower than light travel.
 A large part of the plot turns on the question of financing such colonization.
 Money is entirely cryptocurrency and is known as "bitcoin", an intentional reference by Stross to the real-life cryptocurrency.
 Money has been divided into three classes: "fast", "medium", "slow".
 Fast money is ordinary day-to-day cash, medium money is ordinary investment instruments, suitable for use within a single planetary system, and slow money is interstellar investment instruments, understood to take centuries, even millennia, to mature.
 Slow money transactions rely on a three-way cryptoverification scheme, and so trade at one-third the speed of light.

 Two thousand years before the main plot begins, one start-up colony, Atlantis, broke contact without warning or explanation with the rest of humanity, and two attempts to physically contact them also went dark.